kidonchu/ember-doc-block-presentation/PITCHME.md

 ---

-### Not defining @class level docblock
+No @class level doc block

-You should define @class if you are adding any primary tags to the file.
+* You should define @class if you are adding any primary tags to the file.

-If @property is defined but @class is not, the property shows up as if it belongs to different @class.
+* If @property is defined but @class is not, the property shows up as if it belongs to different @class.

 ---